 - Individually categorise individuals in GEA ordination space to assess the extent of local adaptation within each sampled population

-- Calculate neutral and adaptive genetic diversity per population based on standing genetic diversity (heterozygosity) and local adaptation of individuals and populations
+- Calculate neutral and adaptive genetic diversity per population based on standing neutral genetic diversity (nucleotide diversity) and local adaptation of individuals and populations

 - Build adaptive SDMs using these locally adapted individuals to gain a more thorough understanding of differential responses amongst locally adapted populations

-- Evaluate the range shift potential of populations (using Circuitscape) to assess the potential for evolutionary rescue of isolated populations and spread of neutral/adaptive genetic diversity
+- Evaluate the landscape influence on populations (‘Landscape barriers’, using Circuitscape) to assess the potential for evolutionary rescue of isolated populations and spread of neutral/adaptive genetic diversity

-- Combine multiple analyses to integrate EXPOSURE, adaptive and neutral SENSITIVITY and RANGE SHIFT POTENTIAL to make POPULATION VULNERABILITY predictions
+- Combine multiple analyses to integrate Exposure, Adaptive sensitivity, Neutral sensitivity and Landscape barriers to make Population vulnerability predictions

 - Create summary PDFs with completely transparent log files recording all steps within the toolbox